 This soup was born of the ‘what am I eating for dinner’ question I sometimes ask myself… at 5PM.
 Bad dietitian, not meal planning…but that’s reality sometimes!
 This recipe just might save you from take out…soup is the new juice, right??

 Glorious Greens Soup

-Heat oil in a soup pot and saute onion until glossy and translucent, about 5-7 minutes.
-Season with 1/4 tsp salt.
+- Heat oil in a soup pot and saute onion until glossy and translucent, about 5-7 minutes.
+Season with 1/4 teaspoon salt.

 And about seasoning - I like a lot of spices but I am getting used to cooking for young kids and a bunch of different taste buds hence the range.
 Golden rule of cooking: taste and adjust!